-Each local Continua of Care is required to develop and/or operate a centralized or coordinated intake or assessment system if any agencies in the Continua of Care receive Emergency Solutions Grant/Transitional Housing Program/Homeless Prevention Program (ETH) funding.
+Each local Continua of Care is required to develop and/or operate a centralized or coordinated intake or assessment system if any agencies in the Continua of Care receive Emergency Solutions Grant/Transitional Housing Program/Homeless Prevention Program (collectively known as ETH funding).
 Recipients and subrecipients must participate in the centralized intake for their continuum of care.
 If there is not yet a centralized intake, a recipient or sub-recipient must participate in its implementation and eventually its use.